Feng Shui Consultant in Barcelona, Spain. Feng Shui of Barcelona and Spain

 La Sagrada Familia – modern spirituality

-Probably the most amazing church in the world – and still work in progress… I always start my visit to Barcelona at La Sagrada Familia, including a panoramic view of Barcelona from the top of it (book your tickets to avoid disappointment) and finish my stay there too.
-In spite of all the tourists, it has the most uplifting vibe and atmosphere – and a very good feng shui indeed.
-The light, the scale, the richness of detail will blow your mind and enlighten you.
+Probably the most amazing church in the world – and still a work in progress… I always start my visit to Barcelona at La Sagrada Familia, including a panoramic view of Barcelona from the top of it (book your tickets to avoid disappointment) and finish my stay there too.
+Despite all the tourists, it has the most uplifting vibe and atmosphere – and a very good feng shui indeed.
+The light, the scale, and the richness of detail will blow your mind and enlighten you.

 The timeline of the construction of La Sagrada Familia 1882 – 2032: